 Tuition Cost includes course books (text/workbooks), one work shirt, two T-shirts, and safety glasses.
 The lab and meter fees are due prior to the first day of class.
 A student is permitted to retake only one course for any reason at no additional charge for the duration of their program within the same department group.
 Upon the second and subsequent retakes, the student will incur a \$750 charge.
 A student who cancels before starting and re-enrolls is subject to a \$50.00 fee.

-Registration fees may vary by state, but in no instance will they exceed the amount listed above.
+A Registration fees may vary by state, but in no instance will they exceed the amount listed above.

 Automotive and Diesel students may have their Equipment Fee waived if student owns a multimeter.
 Equipment fees are due prior to the first day of class.

-FACT represents Ford Accelerated Credential Training.
+\\ FACT represents Ford Accelerated Credential Training.
 FACT includes Ford diesel instruction.

-Students enrolled in these programs must maintain a 3.0 GPA in order to complete the Cummins Coumping Power Generation Portion of the
+Students enrolled in these programs must maintain a 3.0 GPA in order to complete the Cummins/Cummins Power Generation Portion of the program.

-- Students enrolled in these programs must maintain a 3.0 GPA in order to complete the Cummins/Cummins Power Generation Portion of the program. - + Laptop fee may be waived if the student owns a laptop that meets system requirements. - >> Program not eligible for VA benefits.
++ Laptop fee may be waived if the student owns a laptop that meets system requirements.

+Program not eligible for VA benefits.